scrawlon/scrawlon.github.io/_portfolio_projects/compulse.md

 as well as creating custom Wordpress templates, plugins, post types for the site.

 Several designers independently created the page mockups and collected the functional requirements from management.
-I used that to created that actual pages and push that code to the live site.
+I used that to created the actual pages and put the code up on the live site.
 This is the typical designer/developer workflow at Compulse.